stephan-hof/pyrocksdb/docs/api/options.rst

     .. py:method:: __init__(capacity, shard_bits=None)

-        Create a new cache with a fixed size capacity.
+        Create a new cache with a fixed size capacity (in bytes).
         The cache is sharded to 2^numShardBits shards, by hash of the key.
         The total capacity is divided and evenly assigned to each shard.

 .. _table_factories_label: